 Certainly, the latest incarnation of this special driver’s license proposal seemed much more promising out of the gate, entering the arena with bipartisan support and securing a 40-23 passage in the Assembly—a significantly wider margin than last session.
 However, this week, the proposal hit a stop again in Committee as it did in 2016, this time with the Senate Committee on Transportation who voted to postpone the measure indefinitely, again by a 2-3 vote.

 This loophole in the writing of the licensing statute directly affects tens of thousands of Coloradans, and there is nothing that we as attorneys can do to help our clients caught in this loophole until the law is changed by the legislature.
-Even though this should be a bipartisan issue at the very least due to its benefits for driver safety and accountability, the votes have been split almost evenly down party lines both times legislators have tried to close the gap, with only four Republican representatives voting for the passage of the latest proposal in the Assembly and all 23 ‘no’ votes being cast by Republican representatives.
+Even though this should be a bipartisan issue at the very least due to its benefits for driver safety and accountability, the votes have been split almost evenly down party lines both times legislators have tried to close the gap, with only four Republican representatives voting for the passage of the latest proposal in the Assembly and all 23 ‘no’ votes were cast by Republican representatives.

 In an interview with the Denver Post earlier this year, supporters of the special license and the related proposal to expand the window to include persons with SSNs argued that extending driving privileges and the ability to purchase automobile insurance to the tens of thousands of residents who fall under this category:

 In the same interview, Republican legislators who oppose the measures argued that the law allows people who are here illegally to obtain government identification that they should not be allowed to possess.
 However, current law already allows licenses, permits, and IDs for undocumented residents, and the only significant change to the law would be the expansion of that eligibility to those holding valid SSNs.